yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 - Marcus

 ## Summary
 "Each night* choose a player; if picked by both Hydra they die, or else poisoned until dusk.
 Each day, a 2nd execution starts after the 1st.
-If a Hydra was executed an alive player becomes an evil Hydra.
+Then, if a Hydra was executed an alive player becomes an evil Hydra.
 You know all Hydra.
 Execution fails, if only Hydra voted. [+1 Hydra; No minions]"

 The Hydra is a demon-type character with an ability inspired by its mythologic counterpart.
 The game starts with two Hydras in play, however there are no minions in play.